Nginx Guide

 }

-Now http://localhost/admin/secret.html serves from /var/www/locked/secret.html.
-The /admin/ part got swapped out.
+Same request now looks at /var/www/locked/secret.html.
+The /admin/ got swapped out.

-When someone hits a directory URL like /admin/, Nginx needs to know what file to show them.
-That's what the index directive does:
+When someone visits a directory like /admin/, Nginx needs to know what file to show:

 server {